Learning how to poach salmon is easy, and it’s the start of more healthy dishes than you can count!

 Poached salmon is a major player in the healthy eating plan that helped me to lose over 30 pounds and keep it off.
 Light yet filling, this nutrient packed staple forms the basis of many of the dishes I enjoy regularly.
 It’s quick and easy to poach salmon too.
 The whole process only takes about 15 minutes, making poached salmon a nutritious rival to ‘fast food’ and take out.

 You can poach any firm fish, including salmon or white fish.
-I prefer to use fillets of fish, as opposed to poaching a whole fish, which is slightly more complex process requiring a special pan.
+I prefer to use fillets or a side of fish, as opposed to poaching a whole fish, which is slightly more complex process requiring a special pan.
 How to poach salmon fillets?
 It’s seriously quick and very easy.

 Boneless salmon fillets are best and it’s actually easier to poach them with the skin on.
 After the salmon is cooked, you can slide the skin off using a slice or spatula.